jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 [Theory](/theory/supervised-learning/linear-regression.md)

+Start with a table which has at least two numeric columns.

 ## Preparation
 1. Remove or fill missing values.
 2. Choose the independent variables which correlate most wth the dependent variable.